 Script- a type of schema involving behavior or action.

 Schema are constructed through experiences with specific instances.
 They start as a simple network and develop into more complex structures.
-Mature schemas are more extensive, more organized, and contain more characteristics that do less mature schemas.
+Mature schemas are more extensive, more organized, and contain more characteristics than do less mature schemas.
 Cognitive scripts can be acquired either directly or indirectly.
 Direct- going through a process and confirmation through repetition.
 Indirect- Stories, myths, films, movies, conversations, role models.
 Behavioral scripts are learned through organizational socialization and on the job experience

 Schema and Culture